mikey-t/project-omega/README.md

 Steps:

-- Clone this repo.
+- Clone this repo
 - In a terminal from repo root, run `yarn run installAll`
+- If you want to run SQL server on a port other than 1434:
+  - Run `yarn run syncEnvFiles`
+  - Change `OMEGA_DEFAULT_DB_PORT` and `OMEGA_MSSQL_HOST_PORT` in `.env.server`
-- Start the dependencies - currently this is just an MSSQL DB running in docker - using the command `yarn run dockerDepsUpDetached`.
-To change the port to use for DB access, modify .env in `src/Omega` and `src/libs/Omega.DbMigrator/` (copy `.env.template` to `.env` if it doesn't exist).
+- Start the dependencies using the command `yarn run dockerDepsUpDetached`
 - Run DB migrations the first time you run, or when you get someone elses changes with database updates: `yarn run dbMigrate`
 - Run the app in local development mode using one of these options:
   - Option 1: in a terminal from repo root run `yarn run both` (this uses concurrently to run the commands from options 2)
   - Option 2: use 2 separate terminals.
 In one terminal run `yarn run client` and in the other run `yarn run server`
 - Access [http://localhost:3000](http://localhost:3000)

+Before running unit tests with `dotnet test` the first time or after adding unit tests on new DB schema:
+- Start dependencies if not already running with `yarn run dockerDepsUpDetached`
+- Run `yarn run testDbMigrate`
+- Then run `dotnet test`

 To simulate production and microservices in docker: